-I just won’t spend money on junk or stuff I’ll recycle to the op shop in the next few months.
-That money is better put away for travel.
+I just won’t spend money on junk, or any stuff I’ll recycle to the op shop in the next few months.

-Oh my.
-How I love saving.
 Here’s how I do it.

 Set a Monetary Goal

-- Once I have a definite figure, I add a little for safeguarding, then I count the weeks between now and when I want to leave, and work out a weekly budget figure.
+Once I have a definite figure, I add a little for safeguarding, then I count the weeks between now and when I want to leave, and work out a weekly budget figure.

-- Make a budget.
 My travel goals come true because of this one key piece of paper.